waylaidwanderer/gemini-plays-pokemon-public/notepad.md

-## I. Core Protocols & Immediate Actions (v44923)
+## I. Core Protocols & Immediate Actions (v45100)
 - **CRITICAL: Immediate Data Management:** I will use `manage_world_knowledge` and `define_map_marker` on the *same turn* a discovery is made.
 Deferring tasks is a critical failure.
 My WKG updates must be my highest priority upon any map change.
-- **CRITICAL: WKG Protocol (v34 - Sequential & Verified):** When documenting a map transition, I will first add the source node, then the destination node, and finally the connecting edge in sequential turns.
+- **CRITICAL: WKG Protocol (v35 - Comprehensive & Verified):** When documenting a map transition, I will first add the source node, then the destination node, and finally the connecting edge in sequential turns.
 I will always use the correct **numeric string IDs** for maps and verify node existence before creating edges.
+For `connection_type: "warp"`, I MUST include the `destination_entry_point` property.
 - **CRITICAL: Map Marker Protocol (v17):** Mark defeated trainers, significant wild battles, **used warps (entry and exit)**, picked up items, and confirmed dead ends *immediately*.
 Mark unvisited warps and key locations to track exploration targets.
-- **CRITICAL: Agent & Tool Protocol (v12):** Agents are for **reasoning and high-level strategy**.
+- **CRITICAL: Agent & Tool Protocol (v13):** Agents are for **reasoning and high-level strategy**.
 Computational tasks (e.g., pathfinding, data parsing) MUST be handled by `run_code` or a custom tool defined with `define_tool`.
 I will use my `protocol_enforcement_agent` to check my plans before execution.

 ## II.
 Game Mechanics & Battle Intel
 ### A. Confirmed ROM Hack Changes